 There will be a course running in the main temple from 7pm Friday 10th until 4.30pm Sunday 12th.
 Visitors access will be restricted to course break times, a notice will be posted on the temple doors.

 Day visitors are welcome to visit Samye Ling, no charge, all year round.
 You can visit the¬†temple, which is open daily from 6am until 9pm, and you are free to stroll around our peace garden and grounds at any time of the day.
 You can also relax in the Tibetan Tea Rooms, which offers a wide variety of drinks, snacks and small meals, and you can visit our recently extended¬†Shop, both of which are open daily.

-We regret we are unable to accommodate children or pets overnight.
+We regret we are unable to accommodate children under 16 or pets overnight.
 Please click here¬†for independent local self-catering and B&B accommodation.

 For All Visitors

 Please note that smoking (including electronic cigarettes), alcohol, unprescribed drugs are not allowed on the premises.
 We also request that, in order to protect the many small wild animals here,¬†you do not bring pets when visiting.